Cyclists' behaviour and the law

-- With around 23 million people aged 5+ owning a bicycle in England, a licensing and compulsory training system for cyclists/cycles would be complex and very costly – not much less so than the current system for licensed drivers (almost 32 million) and private cars (over 24 million);
+- With around 25 million children and adults aged 5+ owning a bicycle in Great Britain, a licensing and compulsory training system for cyclists/cycles would be complex and very costly – not much less so than the current system for drivers (almost 38.5 million) and private cars (over 29 million);

 - In the Netherlands and Denmark, where 27% and 17% of trips are cycled respectively, there is no requirement for cyclists to be tested, licenced/registered etc.

 - A variety of regulatory systems for cyclists have been introduced in other countries or in cities elsewhere (e.g. Toronto and Switzerland), but subsequently abolished (e.g. in Toronto and Switzerland); either that, or their main aim isn’t/wasn’t to tackle irresponsible behaviour, but bike theft (e.g. in Japan).